-When the transcutaneous exit sites of the cannulae have healed, the patient will be able to shower or at least to shower individual body regions, under certain conditions.
+When the transcutaneous exit sites of the cannulae have healed, the patient will be able, under certain conditions, to shower or at least to shower individual body regions.
 The EXCOR® system must be switched to battery operation beforehand, every single time.
 All external parts must be protected from splashing water.

 The access to some or all shown products may be restricted by country-specific regulatory approvals.
 The use of EXCOR® VAD for adults, RVAD-support, Excor mobil and EXCOR® Active is not FDA-approved.